 The 2018 tax cuts are expected to sunset in the coming years.
 Lower income brackets available until 2025 may make a conversion a more attractive opportunity for some investors now.

 Is an after-tax conversion a better strategy for you?

 While a taxable Roth conversion can be advantageous, it’s not the ideal strategy for everyone.
 If you have maxed out pre-tax 401(k) contributions and/or earned too much income to contribute to a Roth IRA, you may still be able to make after-tax contributions to your 401(k).
 This can present a special opportunity, known as a backdoor Roth IRA, for a tax-free conversion, since after-tax contributions are not subject to income tax when converted to a Roth IRA.

 Does a conversion make sense for your situation?

-We can offer a personalized recommendation on whether a Roth conversion is the right strategy for you, including help with:
+We can offer a personalized conversation on whether a Roth conversion is the right strategy for you, including help with:

-- Setting up and transferring funds to a Roth IRA
+- Setting up and converting funds to a Roth IRA

 - Strategies to mitigate the taxes you owe on the money you plan to convert

 - Tax-efficient withdrawal strategies for your retirement income

 Reach out to us if you’d like to discuss what opportunities may be appropriate for your financial goals.